dazzathewiz/infrastructure/roles/proxmox/readme.md

   pve_ceph_enabled: yes
 ```

+### 7. NFS-Ganesha
+Taken from the work of Kubernetes@Home [dcplaya/homeops](https://github.com/dcplaya/home-ops), this implements the steps in [NFS-Ganesha Client Setup][nfs-ganesha-client-setup]:
+1. Deploys Ubuntu LXC containers on each PVE Ceph Mon host
+2. Configures the containers with dependancies
+3. Configures NFS-Ganesha server backed by Ceph
+4. Configures HAProxy load balancer IP between the LXC containers

+More information documented in the [nfs-ganesha](../nfs-ganesha/README.md) role.

 ## Ceph Management
 I don't automate all of Ceph configuration because this is a homelab environment and I prefer to do these tasks